 Landlord's Duty to Find a New Tenant in Texas

-According to state law, landlords must “mitigate damages" and find a new tenant.
+According to Texas law, landlords must “mitigate damages" and find a new tenant.
 Regardless of why the tenant breaks the lease, landlords cannot just sit back and hope for the best.
 After the early lease termination they have to take reasonable steps to re-rent the unit to a replacement tenant.

 If you are successful in re-renting the unit, then the tenant will only be responsible for paying rent that was lost while the rental was vacant.